smetj/wishbone/README.rst

 What?
 -----

-A Python library to write asynchronous pipeline servers with minimal effort.
+A Python library to write asynchronous event pipeline servers with minimal effort.

 How?